 \section{Introduction}

-In this paper we give a new Chern-Weil type construction of characteristic classes for fiber bundles by using homotopy theory of $A_\infty$-algebras.
+In this paper we give a new Chern-Weil type construction of characteristic classes for fiber bundles by using homotopy theory of $C_\infty$-algebras.
 For vector bundles, there are several constructions of characteristic classes.
-In particular, Chern-Weil theory is a beautiful theory to get characteristic classes from additional objects as connections or metrics.
+In particular, Chern-Weil theory is a beautiful theory to get characteristic classes with additional objects as connections or metrics.
 For fiber bundles which are not principal bundles with compact Lie groups, it is difficult to get Chern-Weil-type theory because fiber bundles have diffeomorphism groups as structure groups.
-Our idea is to replace a family of closed manifolds as fibers to a family of $A_\infty$-morphisms with family of metrics on the fibers.
-Then, we get get Lie algebra valued differential forms on the base manifold and characteristic classes from Maurer-Cartan forms on moduli spaces of $A_\infty$-morphisms.
+Our idea is to replace a family of closed manifolds as fibers to a family of $C_\infty$-morphisms with family of metrics on the fibers.
+Then, we get get Lie algebra valued differential forms on the base manifold and characteristic classes from Maurer-Cartan forms on moduli spaces of $C_\infty$-morphisms.

-In order to carry out this program, we need the basics of the homotopy theory on $A_\infty$-algebras, in particular a notion of homotopy between $A_\infty$ maps, which was developed for instance in \cite{CL,fukaya:lagrangian,GuMu,kadei:minimal,kadeiD,hk:thesis,KaTe,KoSo:note, Le-Ha,lyuba:Ainftycat,Pr,smirnov}.
-Remark that \cite{fukaya:lagrangian} treats filtered $A_\infty$-algebras which are important for an application to Floer homology and mirror symmetry.
+In order to carry out this program, we need the basics of the homotopy theory on $C_\infty$-algebras.
+The homotopy theory on $C_\infty$-algebras is a modification of homotopy theory on $A_\infty$-algebras which was developed for instance in \cite{CL,fukaya:lagrangian,GuMu,hk:thesis,KaTe,KoSo:note, Le-Ha,lyuba:Ainftycat,smirnov}.
+Remark that \cite{fukaya:lagrangian} treats filtered $A_\infty$ algebras which are important for an application to Floer homology and mirror symmetry.

-A strong tool is the decomposition theorem which states that any $A_\infty$-algebra is $A_\infty$-isomorphic to the direct sum of a minimal $A_\infty$-algebra and a linear contractible $A_\infty$-algebra.
-The decomposition theorem was first mentioned in \cite{kont:defquant-pub}.
-A proof was given in \cite{KaTe, hk:thesis}.
+A strong tool is the decomposition theorem which states that any $C_\infty$-algebra is $C_\infty$-isomorphic to the direct sum of a minimal $C_\infty$-algebra and a linear contractible $C_\infty$-algebra.
+The decomposition theorem was first mentioned in \cite{kont:defquant-pub} for $L_\infty$-algebras.
+A proof was given in \cite{KaTe} and was presented in \cite{hk:thesis}.
 See \cite{CL} for a filtered version.
 Our construction is based on facts which are obtained from the decomposition theorem.
-An important fact that any $A_\infty$-quasi-isomorphism has its homotopy inverse was first proved in \cite{fukaya:lagrangian} by a different method.
-See \cite{HMS, kadeiD, Pr} for related results about homotopy inverse with an other version of homotopy.
+An important fact that any $C_\infty$-quasi-isomorphism has its homotopy inverse.
+This was first proved in \cite{fukaya:lagrangian} for $A_\infty$-algebras by a different method.
+See \cite{HMS, kadeiD, Pr} for related results about homotopy inverse with another version of homotopy.